amathislab/lattice/README.md

 ## Reference

-If our work was useful to your research, please cite us
+If our work was useful to your research, please cite:

 ```
 @article{chiappa2023latent,